-If you were injured while under the care of a medical professional, you may want to speak to Eric H. Luckman, P.A., a medical malpractice lawyer Delray Beach FL trusts.
+If you were injured while under the care of a medical professional, you may want to speak to The Law Office of Eric H. Luckman, P.A., a medical malpractice lawyer Delray Beach FL trusts.
 He has helped individuals receive justice for their injuries after an instance of medical malpractice.
 With a qualified Delray Beach medical malpractice lawyer on your side, you may have a better chance of obtaining the compensation you deserve.

 Common Causes of Medical Malpractice Claims